INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS-ASSISTANT CHIEFS (IAFF-ASSISTANT CHIEFS)

 STEP 3.
 If the solution proposed for the grievance by the City Manager or designee is unsatisfactory to the Union, or if the matter remains unresolved ten (10) working days after submission of the written grievance to the City Manager, then the grievance, as considered in Step 2, may be submitted to arbitration by the union in accordance with the following procedures:

-1. Notice of arbitration shall be given by the union within ten (10) working days following the issuance of the solution proposed by the City Manager or his designee.
-A representative of the Union and the City Manager or his designee shall meet within five (5) working days after notice of arbitration has been given to select an arbitrator.
-If the parties are unable to agree upon an arbitrator, they shall jointly request the Public Employment Relations Commission to appoint an arbitrator from its staff If the Public Employment Relations Commission indicates a delay of more than two (2) months, the parties shall jointly request the Federal Mediation and Conciliation Service to provide a list of five (5) names and the parties shall alternately strike one (1) name from the list until only one (1) name remains.
+1. Notice of arbitration shall be given by the union within ten (10) working days following the issuance of the solution proposed by the City Manager or designee.
+A representative of the Union and the City Manager or designee shall meet within five (5) working days after notice of arbitration has been given to select an arbitrator.
+If the parties are unable to agree upon an arbitrator, they shall jointly request the Public Employment Relations Commission to appoint an arbitrator from its staff.
+If the Public Employment Relations Commission indicates a delay of more than two (2) months, the parties shall jointly request the Federal Mediation and Conciliation Service to provide a list of five (5) names and the parties shall alternately strike one (1) name from the list until only one (1) name remains.
 A coin toss shall determine the party striking the first name.
 The one (1) name remaining shall be the arbitrator.
 One (1) working day shall be allowed for the striking of each name.

 2. It shall be the function of the arbitrator to hold a hearing at which the parties may submit their cases concerning the grievance.
 The hearing shall be kept private and shall include only such parties in interest and/or designated representatives.
 The power of the arbitrator shall be limited to interpreting this Agreement and determining if the disputed Article or portion thereof has been violated.
-The arbitrator shall have no authority to alter, modify, vacate, or amend any terms of this Agreement or to substitute their judgment on a matter; or condition for that of the City where the City has not negotiated and limited its authority on the matter or condition.
+The arbitrator shall have no authority to alter, modify, vacate; or amend any terms of this Agreement or to substitute their judgment on a matter; or condition for that of the City where the City has not negotiated and limited its authority on the matter or condition.
 The arbitrator shall render their decision within thirty (30) calendar days after the final hearing.
 Decisions of the arbitrator within these stated limits shall be final and binding upon the parties to the grievance, provided that the decision does not involve any actions by the City which are beyond its jurisdiction.
 Neither the arbitrator nor any other person or persons involved in the grievance procedure shall have the power to negotiate new agreements or to change any of the present provisions of this Agreement.

 3. The fees and expenses of the arbitrator and the proceedings shall be borne equally by the City and the Union.
 Each party shall be responsible for all costs of preparing and presenting its case including compensating its own representatives and witnesses.
 If either party desires a record of the proceedings, it shall solely bear the costs of such records, provided that in the event the other party subsequently requests a copy of said records, the cost shall be borne equally.